 What should you ask your doctor about colorectal cancer?

-- What is the stage (extent) of my cancer and what does that mean in my case?
+- What is the cancer’s stage (extent), and what does that mean?

 - How much experience do you have treating this type of cancer?